zuoxiang95/BCRNN/README.md

 # BCRNN
-A TensorFlow implementation of “Attentive Fashion Grammar Network for Fashion Landmark Detection and Clothing Category Classification”
+A TensorFlow implementation of [“Attentive Fashion Grammar Network for Fashion Landmark Detection and Clothing Category Classification”](http://web.cs.ucla.edu/~yuanluxu/publications/fashion_grammar_cvpr18.pdf)

-This repository is in processing.
+This repository is working in progress.

 # Data
 The training data is [DeepFashion dataset]().